 The general sequence of a swamp progressing through the various stages of coal formation and becoming more concentrated in carbon is:

-As swamp materials collect on the floor of the swamp and are buried under accumulating materials, they first turn to peat.
+As swamp materials collect on the swamp floor and are buried under accumulating materials, they first turn to peat.
 Peat itself is an economic fuel in some locations like the British Isles and Scandinavia.
 As lithification occurs, peat turns to lignite.
 With increasing heat and pressure, lignite turns to sub-bituminous coal, bituminous coal, and then, in a process like metamorphism, anthracite.
 Anthracite is the highest metamorphic grade and most desirable coal since it provides the highest energy output.
 With even more heat and pressure driving out all the volatiles and leaving pure carbon, anthracite can turn to graphite.